chaozhang-ox/AlphaGoEverywhere/README.md

 ## 💻 Computing Environment

-To run the reproducibility checks, the following environment and packages are **required**:
+To run the reproducibility checks, the following environment and packages might be **required**:

 - **Hardware**
   - Nvidia A100 GPU (40 GB)